Nerajno/Howler/README.md

 # Howler
-A SPA that tracks the phases of the moon.
+A SPA  based on your location [input or request access for location] that display the current phase of the moon.

+## Screenshot

+## Rationale

+# User Stories